pksilen/vitja-service/README.md

   - Strict-Transport-Security: max-age
 - Add boolean field (User: isVerified) to entity to test it
 - User has SalesItems and Orders subentities
+- Define SubEntity to be a @RemoteEntity (for queries, remote joins)
  - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate
 - New entities: User has Friends, Posts, show posts from friends
   - GetEntitiesByIn: get Posts where userId in User's friendIds